dangrebenkin/audiocorpusbuilder/README.md

 # Start

-To run audiocorpusbuilder you shoild prepare directories for audiotracks, subtitles, results (directories should be like '/home/Audio/').
+To run audiocorpusbuilder you should prepare directories for audiotracks, subtitles, results (directories should be like '/home/Audio/').
 Also you need to create playlists.txt with playlists' links, every link should be on the separate line.

 # Arguments